 Apple Watch, on the other hand, does not highlight step counting.

-In the Activity app on the Apple Watch, you have to scroll to the past those three focuses so you can catch a glimpse of your step count.

 There’s not even a preset option for tracking your steps in Apple Watch’s face gallery.

+Instead, Apple’s Activity app focuses primarily on movement, exercising, and standing and you have to scroll past those three focuses so you can catch a glimpse of your step count, distance, and flights climbed.

-The lack of options can be extremely frustrating, especially when users switch from Fitbit to Apple Watch.
+This lack of options can be extremely frustrating, especially when for users like me that switch from Fitbit to Apple Watch.

 Here’s how we do it.